We decided against it.

 - Allow more time for your commute and take a different route if possible

 Not all roadside workers are protected by Cone Zones, which means drivers always have to be cautious and aware of their surroundings, even when bright orange cones are not announcing the presence of a work zone.
-Take emergency personnel and truck drivers, for instance.
+Take emergency personnel, for instance.

-“Drivers often associate cone zones with traffic control personnel or flaggers, but it’s important to remember that there are many other types of workers at the side of the road,” says WorkSafeBC Industry and Labour Services Manager, Mark Ordeman.
+“Drivers often associate cone zones with traffic control personnel or flaggers, but it’s important to remember that there are many other types of workers at the side of the road,” says WorkSafeBC’s Mark Ordeman.